 Campbell Harvey is a partner of and senior advisor to Research Affiliates, a global asset manager dedicated to profoundly impacting the investment community through its insights and products.
 Cam supports our strategic research and product development.
 Recently published research with Research Affiliates includes "Alice's Adventures in Factorland: Three Blunders That Plague Factor Investing" and "A Backtesting Protocol in the Era of Machine Learning."
-He was also named #1 in LinkedIn Top Voices 2020: Finance & Economy.
+He was named #1 in LinkedIn Top Voices 2020: Finance & Economy and received the Quant of the Year Award 2020 by the Journal of Portfolio Management.

 Cam is also a professor of finance at the Fuqua School of Business at Duke University and a research associate of the National Bureau of Economic Research in Cambridge, Massachusetts.